thebushschool/cpjava/readme.md

 ![alt text][bouncyballs]

 <a href="https://chandrunarayan.github.io/sketches/bubbles" target="_blank">Click here for live code and try clicking bubbles inside resulting tab or window.
-You can also type the 's' key to sort the bubbles by color.</a>
+How many of them can you freeze?
+You can also type the 's' key to sort the bubbles by color to help you along.
+Keep it running and return to it during breaks!
+Like what you see?
+This course will be all about developing skills to simulate nature on your computer in an engaging way and learn Java on the side!</a>

 # CPJava - Computer Programming in Java Course